-Buying a car in the UK and importing it to Ireland
+Buying a car in the UK and bringing it to Ireland.

-In 2013 about one third of all new registrations of cars in Ireland were used cars imported from abroad (mostly from the UK).
+In 2019 almost half of all new registrations of cars in Ireland were used cars imported from abroad (mostly from the UK).

-There can be substantial price differences between used cars in Ireland and the UK – in some cases buyers can save 10 to 20% even after all the extra costs have been added on.
-When the Euro is stronger – the savings that can be made are even bigger.
+There can be substantial price differences between used cars in Ireland and the UK – in some cases, buyers can save 10 to 20% even after all the extra costs have been added on.
+When the Euro is stronger vs Sterling – the savings that can be made are even bigger.

 Vehicle Registration :

 The registration process must be completed within 30 days of the vehicle’s arrival in Ireland.

 You must register the car and pay the VRT at a National Car Testing Service (NCT)

 Within 7 days of your vehicle arriving in Ireland, you must book an appointment with the NCTS for it to be inspected for VRT.